mayank-jangid-moon/ModAI_cpp/README.md

 ```

 **Option 2: Configuration File**
-The application will create a config file at:
+The application automatically creates a configuration file at:
 - macOS: `~/Library/Preferences/ModAI/config.ini`
 - Linux: `~/.config/ModAI/config.ini`
 - Windows: `%APPDATA%/ModAI/config.ini`

-You can manually edit this file or use the Settings UI (to be implemented).
+You can manually edit this file or use the application's settings interface.

 ### Rules Configuration

-Edit `config/rules.json` to configure moderation rules.
-Example:
+Moderation rules can be configured by editing `config/rules.json`.
+Example configuration:

 ```json
 {